thomasballinger/python-closures-slides/closures.md

 outline
 -------
+* intro: goals are to define closures and figure out if we have them in Python
+* two Python functions with the same code
+  * why?
+  * what happens when I change a global variable?
+    * interlude: Joel Moses asks this about another programming language
+    * It would be easy to look up the stack, but that's not what the programmer usually wants.
+    * He used the name "closure" to describe the combination of the function and the data structure storing the environment that will be used to figure out how to "close" the free variables.
+So that's the thing we should be on the lookout for in Python!
+  * A new global variable doesn't change behavior!
+  * "global" variables aren't - they're module level!
+  * live links
+  * so Python functions look awefully like closures: they're code plus the module that represents the environment they were defined in.
+  * so what does happen in Python?
+How are these functions different?

 * Let's identify local variables and global variables.
 * How do we figure out the values of global variables?
 * Functions use the global variables from where they were written, not the one